 3. Is there any flexibility in determining holiday accrual?

-Our HR software lets you define holiday entitlement easily and calculates the remainder for you regardless of working arrangements.
+Our HR system has a holiday entitlement calculator that easily does the work for you regardless of working arrangements.

 To manage annual leave, you can also create as many policies as you like.

 It is clear that managing holiday accrual is not simple, and that's why it helps to have HR software at hand.
 Here are some of the many benefits that come with using HR tools.

 - It allows you to set time-off policies for different types of employees

 - You can define allowances for different types of leave like sick leave, holidays, remote working or other customised leave